-A plum tarte tatin always sounds like a tricky dessert to make but Mary Berry shows you just how easy it can be.
-Her juicy and super-sweet plum tart is made using just 4 ingredients – and one of them is ready made pastry, if it’s good enough for Mary, it’s good enough for us!
-This colourful dessert serves 8 people so would be the perfect dessert for a big family Sunday roast.
-Serve it up in lovely generous slices with plenty of thick double cream.
+Mary Berry’s tarte tatin uses plum and marzipan instead of the traditional apples but it’s sure to be a big hit with your dinner guests.
+Although Mary Berry’s tarte tatin might look like a tricky bake, the former Bake Off judge has an easy recipe you can follow for great results every time.
+In fact, Mary Berry’s tarte tatin with plums and marzipan uses just 4 ingredients – and one of them is ready made pastry!
+If it’s good enough for Mary, it’s good enough for us… This colourful dessert serves 8 people so would be the perfect dessert for a big family Sunday roast.
+Serve Mary Berry’s tarte tatin up in lovely generous slices with plenty of thick double cream.

 - 75g light muscovado sugar

 - About 7–9 large firm plums, roughly 500g in total, halved, stones removed

 - 100g marzipan

 - 1 x 320g pack ready-rolled all-butter puff pastry